Where everyone is welcome...NO EXCEPTIONS!

 Come and see!

-Worship is at 10:00 am each Sunday in the Sanctuary September through Memorial Day.
+Worship is held at 10:00 am each Sunday in the Sanctuary September through Memorial Day.

 Join us for Worship at 9:30am June - August in our Air-Conditioned Sanctuary.